LACMIP/emu/docs/_documentation/imaging.md

 > Registrar Images

  <img src="{{ site.baseurl }}/assets/images/imaging_sharing.png" alt="" width="500"/>{: .align-center}

+    - Researchers with whom you share the folders should be added as "Contributors" (Add and edit permission, but not permission to delete or move files).

 Share these with Bill Mertz for ingestion into EMu.
 ## Extensis Portfolio